stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 }
 ```

-## NewField layer messages
+## NoteField layer messages

-The NewField sends various info to the layers to make sizing simpler.
+The NoteField sends various info to the layers to make sizing simpler.
 The info is sent through commands that are executed on the layers.
 Note that
 these commands are executed before the screen is finished loading.
 You
 cannot use SCREENMAN:GetTopScreen() during them.